 Pleuroparenchymal fibroelastosis (PPFE) is a recently described rare, benign entity.
 About half of cases are felt to be idiopathic, with the other half secondary to underlying diseases or conditions (e.g. transplantation).
 Idiopathic cases belong to the group of idiopathic interstitial pneumonias.

-It is a considered rare disorder however it is very likely both under-recognized and misdiagnosed 5.
-Median age at presentation in reported cases approximates the fifth decade of life, with age distribution likely bimodal 8:
+It is considered a rare disorder; however, it is very likely both under-recognized and misdiagnosed 5.
+Median age at presentation in reported cases approximates the 5th decade of life, with age distribution likely bi-modal 8:

 No gender predilection has been reported, and patients are most often non-smokers 2,4,8.